microsoft/WhatTheHack/060-ModernGitHubDev/Student/Challenge-04.md

 The Bicep file accepts one parameter named `prefixName`, which is to be set to 6 random alphanumeric characters.
 This will ensure all resources created have a unique name.

-## Success Criteria

-- A prefix is created of 6 random alphanumeric characters to ensure uniqueness
-- You created a new GitHub Action named **create-cloud.yml** with the following options:
-  - Workflow can be run manually
-  - Reads the prefix and other parameters from secrets
-- Navigating to the URL for the Azure Container App displays a screen with the message **Welcome to Azure Container Apps**

-> **IMPORTANT:** The default image configured in the Bicep file has the appropriate message configured. **No** code needs to be updated in the application.
-You will deploy the application in a later challenge.

-## Tips

-### Commands

-- To login with the [Azure CLI](https://learn.microsoft.com/cli/azure/what-is-azure-cli) in your codespace, use `az login --use-device-code`
-- To find your Azure subscription ID, use `az account show --query id -o tsv`
-- To display the URL for the newly generated Azure Container App, use the command `az containerapp list --query "[].properties.configuration.ingress.fqdn" -o tsv`

-### Configuration

 - Use **westus** as the location for the resource group
 - You will need to create the following secrets for the Action:
   - **AZURE_CREDENTIALS**
   - **AZURE_SUBSCRIPTION**
   - **AZURE_RG**
   - **AZURE_PREFIX**

+## Success Criteria

+- Demonstrate that you created a new GitHub Action named **create-cloud.yml** with the following options:
+  - Workflow can be run manually
+  - Reads the prefix and other parameters from secrets
+- Demonstrate that navigating to the URL for the Azure Container App displays a screen with the message **Welcome to Azure Container Apps**

+> **IMPORTANT:** The default image configured in the Bicep file has the appropriate message configured. **No** code needs to be updated in the application.
+You will deploy the application in a later challenge.

-## Learning resources
+## Learning Resources

 - [What is Infrastructure as Code?](https://docs.microsoft.com/azure/devops/learn/what-is-infrastructure-as-code)
 - [Introduction to GitHub Actions](https://docs.github.com/actions/learn-github-actions/understanding-github-actions)